mongodb/mongo/src/mongo/db/catalog/README.md

 from running.
 The benefit of this is that we're not validating a potentially stale snapshot and that allows us to perform corrective operations such as fixing the collection's fast count.

-* Background validation only uses intent locks on the collection and reads using a timestamp in order to have a consistent view across the collection and its indexes.
+* Background validation runs lock-free on the collection and reads using a timestamp in order to have a consistent view across the collection and its indexes.
 This mode allows CRUD operations to be performed without being blocked.
-Background validation also periodically yields its locks to allow operations that require exclusive locks to run, such as dropping the collection.

 Additionally, users can specify that they'd like to perform a `full` validation.
 * Storage engines run custom validation hooks on the